Disaster Information

 USDA Farm Service Agency Emergency Loans

-USDA Farm Service Agency (FSA) provides emergency loans to help producers recover from production and physical losses due to drought, flooding, other natural disasters or quarantine.
-Please see the linked form FSA Emergency Loan Program and feel free to visit FSA's website for more info.
+USDA Farm Service Agency (FSA) provides emergency loans to help producers recover from production and physical losses due to drought, flooding, other natural disasters, or quarantine.
+Please see the linked FSA Emergency Loan Program form or visit FSA's website for more info.

-If you have any questions or concerns please reach out to the Farm Service Agency local County Executive Office at (760)-347-3675.
-FSA office hours are 10 a.m. to 3 p.m on the 1st and 3rd Thursday of each month.
+If you have any questions or concerns, please reach out to the Farm Service Agency local County Executive Office at (760)-347-3675.
+FSA office hours are 10 a.m. to 3 p.m. on the first and third Thursday of each month.
 FSA office located at 900 Canterbury Place, Escondido, CA 92025.